firebuild/firebuild/src/common/README_MSG_FRAME.txt

 An empty message ends here ("msg_size" is 0).

-A FireBuildBuffers message continues with the serialized FBBCOMM message.
+A FirebuildBuffers message continues with the serialized FBBCOMM message.
 Refer to fbb/README_FBB.txt for further details.

 A message might also have file descriptors attached as ancillary data;